 Ms. Cadiente brings over 10 years of experience working in public libraries.
 Prior to her appointment as Library Director, Ms. Cadiente served as the Library Services Manager.
 Before Santa Barbara, she served as the Library Director for the City of Lompoc, and held other management and librarian positions in Lompoc, Flagstaff (AZ), and Peoria (AZ) libraries.

-Ms. Cadiente received a Bachelor’s degree from Arizona State University.
-She holds a Master of Library & Information Science degree from San Jose State University.
+Ms. Cadiente received a Bachelor’s degree from Arizona State University and a Master of Library & Information Science degree from San Jose State University.

 The position of Airport Director is currently vacant.

 Lori Luhnow was appointed as Police Chief in July 2016.
 As Police Chief, she is the highest ranking law enforcement official in the City, overseeing all of the administrative and operational activities of the Police Department in the enforcement of laws and the investigation and prevention of crime.
 She reports to the City Administrator.

 Prior to her appointment, Chief Luhnow was with the San Diego Police Department for 27 years, most recently in the rank of Police Captain.
 During her time in San Diego, she oversaw the investigations, traffic, patrol, and special operations divisions.
 She was also responsible for San Diego’s Regional Police Academy, directed the City’s Family Justice Center, and oversaw its Domestic Violence Unit.

 Chief Luhnow received a Bachelor’s degree in Communication from UC San Diego, and a Master’s degree in Organizational Management from the University of Phoenix.
 She is a graduate of the FBI National Academy.